losizm/scamper/README.md

 requests that exceed this limit are sent **431 Request Header Fields Too Large**.

-The `keepAlive` settings enable persistent connections using the specified timeout (in seconds) and max requests per connection.
+The `keepAlive` settings enable persistent connections using the specified idle timeout (in seconds) and max requests per connection.

 ### Request Handlers